tommyrharper/Learning-Goals/week19/deloitte.md

 When you are travelling, they will pay for everything.

+It's not just about being proactive and taking the iniatitive, it's also about your ability to deal with clients.
+They also place great value on your having a clear vision of your career trajectory.

+1 year you are a contractor for Makers, then Deloitte employ you.

+Most work is app development.

+## Hiring process

+Makers are always trying to get the most people hired at Deloitte.

+There is no tech test.

 ### Questions

 What sort of support is there for Junior Developers at Deloitte.